greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-User.md

 #### DISPLAY and XAUTHORITY

 `DISPLAY` is used by any X application to know which display to use and `XAUTHORITY` to provide a path to the user's `.Xauthority` file and thus the cookie needed to access the X server.
 If you plan on launching X applications from systemd units, these variables need to be set.
-Since [version 219](https://github.com/systemd/systemd/blob/v219/NEWS#L194), systemd provides a script in `/etc/X11/xinit/xinitrc.d/50-systemd-user.sh` to import those variables into the systemd user session on X launch.
-So unless you start X in a nonstandard way, user services should be aware of the `DISPLAY` and `XAUTHORITY`.
+Systemd provides a script in `/etc/X11/xinit/xinitrc.d/50-systemd-user.sh` to import those variables into the systemd user session on X launch. [[4]](https://github.com/systemd/systemd/blob/v219/NEWS#L194) So unless you start X in a nonstandard way, user services should be aware of the `DISPLAY` and `XAUTHORITY`.

 #### PATH